dantleech/blog/content/posts/2026/05-01-day-6/index.md

 number of German signs too.
 There are _no_ English translations on "history boards" that are found at historic places and I've had two occasions where English was not understood at all.
 The receptionist struggled with English and continued in French "Vous avez reservez une dormitoire Femme".
-I laughed at my mistake but also was worried that there would be no male dormitories (there were).
+"Oh no!" but I was also was worried that there would be no male dormitories[^dorms] (there were).

 Despite my doubts in the morning I was both fed and ahead of time.
 I arrived at the hostel at 17:00.
 Wherever I end up going I'll need to find sun-cream